siddhant54425/Real-Time-Sales-Analytics-for-AtliQ-Hardware/README.md

 ## Overview

 This project focuses on providing real-time sales insights for AtliQ Hardware, a computer hardware business, using Power BI.
 By addressing the challenges of a dynamically changing market, this data analysis project aims to equip the sales director with a comprehensive Power BI dashboard that offers actionable insights.
-This project serves as an excellent example for anyone seeking a career as a data analyst, showcasing how data analysis projects are executed in big companies.

 ## Project Objectives